LegendCup Logo

 It works by Text searching for a Title & Artist, and you get a monster.

-Internally this Title/Artist entry refers to an Entry ID# which is bound to a Monster ID#.
+Internally this Title/Artist search works like a VLOOKUP in excel.
+The entry refers to an Entry ID# which is bound to a Monster ID#.
 The Monster ID# is referenced from a master table list that includes every variant of every monster, including variants within each sub-breed.

 Several determinations are made at this point: Including if a monster is born with a static set of stats, or if offsets are applied after it is shrined.
 Monsters with NO offsets will always be identical regardless of Title/Artist used.
 Monsters WITH offsets have small degree of variation depending on which Title/Artist is used, in addition to the random roll within the offset range after it is shrined.